-Remove the seat.

-Make sure the ignition key is turned to "OFF".

-Connect a jumper cable from the positive (+) terminal of the booster battery to the positive (+) terminal of the motorcycle battery.
+- Remove the seat. - Make sure the ignition switch is turned "OFF". - Connect a jumper cable from the positive (+) terminal of the booster battery to the terminal connected to the positive (+) battery terminal at the starter relay.

-A. Motorcycle Battery Positive (+) Terminal

-B. From Booster Battery Positive (+) Terminal

-C. Unpainted Metal Surface

-D. From Booster Battery Negative (-) Terminal
+- A. Battery-connected Starter Relay Terminal - B. From Booster Battery Positive (+) Terminal - C. Unpainted Metal Surface - D. From Booster Battery Negative (-) Terminal

-◆Connect another jumper cable from the negative (-) terminal of the booster battery to the seat mounting bolt of your motorcycle or other unpainted metal surface.
+Connect another jumper cable from the negative (-) terminal of the booster battery to your motorcycle rear brake pedal or other unpainted metal surface.
 Do not use the negative (-) terminal of the battery.